p55d2k/thegist/README.md

 - **Email Delivery**: Sends a responsive HTML newsletter with optional imagery plus a plaintext fallback.
 - **Email Preview**: Preview the newsletter HTML and plaintext content before sending via a dedicated page.
 - **Background Processing**: Newsletter generation and sending happens asynchronously to avoid timeouts.
+  (On Vercel this uses the `waitUntil` API to run processing after the response is returned.)
 - **API-Driven**: Provides RESTful endpoints for news aggregation and newsletter sending.
 - **Image Support**: Extracts and includes article images from RSS feeds where available.
 - **Subscriber Management**: Firebase-powered subscription system with email validation and storage.